aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/_index.md

 title: Base64 Encoding
 ---

-Base64 is an encoding scheme to convert binary data into an ASCII text format.
-It is generally used to transfer data over the Internet.
+Base64 is a group of similar encoding schemes to convert binary data into an ASCII text format.
+Base64 is generally used to transfer data over the Internet.
 The result of converting an image to Base64 is just a set of Latin letters, numbers and two characters - “+” and “/”.
 Any browser knows what to do with them.
 In other words, Base64 is a kind of binary-to-text encoding.
+The Base64 encoded string is used in various output formats: plain Base64, JSON, XML, data URI, or CSS.

  Base64 is especially common on the Web, where its use includes the ability to embed image files or other binary resources within text resources such as HTML and CSS files.
 Including the image data in the HTML file means the browser does not need to make an additional web request to retrieve the file because the image is already embedded in the HTML document.
 It is recommended to use base64 encoding only for small images.
 Large base64 images result in a lot of code in HTML, which results in a loss of performance benefits.
 It should also be noted that a base64 image will never be indexed by Google because it doesn't show up in image searches.